- Feb2220223Barbara Schwartz

 Before I even knew his name, I was a fan of Paul Flato jewelry.
 I was introduced to his talent when I first saw Holiday, a 1938 film starring Katharine Hepburn and Cary Grant.
 During that viewing many years ago, I remember wondering if the fabulous three-strand diamond necklace Hepburn…

 Jewelry in the Movies: A 1940s Flexible ChokerRead more

 Movies produced in the 1930s-1940s rarely credited jewelry.
 In fact, in many cases, the names of the costume designers weren’t even disclosed on-screen.
 For this reason, I always look closely at what the female characters are wearing in these films, hoping to recognize a jewel.
 Last night while watching The…

 Jewelry in the Movies: Harry Winston, ‘Notorious’Read more

 As we eagerly anticipate this year’s Academy Awards ceremony on February 26, many of us are as interested in what the stars will be wearing as who will win.
 And the dazzling jewels worn on the red carpet will get as much press as the gowns they adorn.
 So with…

 Although vintage costume jewelry is the focus of my life and work, I am also a fan of beautiful fine jewelry created in the 1920s through the 1950s, the decades I specialize in.
-(Fine jewelry is jewelry created with precious metals – such as gold or platinum – and precious…
+Because I recently got to see Sorry, Wrong Number on the big screen (a rare treat!), I…

 As a life-long lover of old black-and-white movies, especially those from the 1930s and 1940s (Hollywood’s so-called Golden Age), I enjoy seeing many of them over and over again.
 The first time, I’m obviously paying attention to the plot.
 But in subsequent viewings, I can focus on the jewelry and…